tengstrand/lein-polylith/readme.md

 user:
 ```

 This means that *cmd-line* depends on *user* and that user doesn’t depend on other components at all.
-The [deps](#deps) command finds dependencies to other components via the *interfaces*.

-We can also list function dependencies:
+We can also list function dependencies with:
 ```
-$ lein polylith deps f
+$ lein polylith deps +f

 cmd-line:
   se.example.user.interface/hello!